 But the best route to easy, low-maintenance hair?
 A simple cut with soft edges.
 "Long or short, haircuts with softer edges and more basic shapes are going to last you longer and take less maintenance," says stylist Benjamin Mohapi, of Benjamin Salon.

-Here are 24 examples of cropped cuts for any gender, along with tips for styling them, from Mohapi and fellow stylist Alisha Leela, of Bob + Paige Salon in Toronto.
+Here are 24 examples of cropped cuts for women, along with tips for styling them.

 Tapered Cut With a '90s Flair

 Lupita Nyong'o can rock any style without hesitation.
 Her cropped look can work on a variety of hair textures and will require a bi-weekly shape-up to keep the look crisp.
 If you have natural hair, you're in luck.
 You may not be able to say goodbye to washday entirely, since keeping coily hair washed and conditioned to maintain moisture is a must.
 But, our guess is, you'll be able to cut your dedicated styling day in half.